NU-SANE Sexual Assault Nurse ExaminerCredits: None

 Term Offered: Spring Term

-This course is a continuation of NU631.
-Detailed case study analysis of health problems including pathophysiology, epidemiology, strengths and weaknesses of assessment of data collection, diagnostic process, planning, intervention, and evaluation.
-Interview and physical examination techniques for collecting subjective and objective data in primary, acute and chronic illness in culturally diverse populations utilizing community resources; using communication for health teaching and counseling and to motivate clients for positive health-maintenance.
-Expansion of traditional nursing role to the advanced practice nurse (APN) role through the incorporation of evidence based practice, personal knowledge, and ethics.
+This course is a continuation of NU-631.
+Detailed case study analysis of health problems including pathophysiology, epidemiology, strengths, and weaknesses of assessment of data collection, diagnostic process, planning, intervention, and evaluation.
+Interview and physical examination techniques for collecting subjective and objective data in primary, acute and chronic illness in culturally diverse populations utilizing community resources; using communication strategies for health teaching and counseling and to motivate clients with diverse backgrounds for positive health outcomes.
+Course focuses on expansion of traditional nursing role to the advanced practice nurse (APN) role through the incorporation of evidence-based practice scope of practice, and ethical considerations, and collaboration with interprofessional team members.
 The course is process-driven and will require extensive reading in the student's specialty area.
+Students must earn a minimum of a B in the course.
+Students who receive less than a B will be required to repeat the course.
+Students will be allowed to repeat the course no more than once.
+A second grade below a B will make students ineligible to continue in programs requiring this course.
+Students must pass the lecture, seminar and practicum to advance in the specialty program.

 NU-634P Advanced Practice Nursing Practicum IICredits: 2